Reading (legislature)

 A reading of a bill is a stage of debate on the bill held by a general body of a legislature.

 In the Westminster system, developed in the United Kingdom, there are generally three readings of a bill as it passes through the stages of becoming, or failing to become, legislation.
 Some of these readings may be formalities rather than actual debate.
+Legislative bodies in the United States also have readings.

 The procedure dates back to the centuries before literacy was widespread.
 Since many members of Parliament were illiterate, the Clerk of Parliament would read aloud a bill to inform members of its contents.
 By the end of the 16th century, it was practice to have the bill read on three occasions before it was passed.

 Preliminary reading

 In the Israeli Knesset, private member bills do not enter the house at first reading.
 Instead, they are subject to a preliminary reading, where the members introducing the bill present it to the Knesset, followed by a debate on the general outlines of the bill followed by a vote on whether to send it to committee to be prepared for first reading or to remove it from the agenda.